nicholaslck/nicholaslck.github.io/content/pages/blog-list.md

 ---
-heading: Writing on software design, company building, and the aerospace industry.
+heading: Writings on my personal thoughts, software development and more.
-subheading: All of my long-form thoughts on programming, leadership, product design, and more, collected in chronological order.
+subheading: I write about my experiences, thoughts on software development, and other topics that interest me.
+These writings are a mix of technical insights and personal reflections, aimed at sharing knowledge and sparking discussions.
 ---